 For many years I’ve disliked Montmartre in Paris: crowds around Sacre Coeur, artists chasing you down to do your portrait in Place du Tertre, hawkers peddling Eiffel tower keychains, and streets filled with flashy souvenir shops.
 On my 25th trip to Paris my mind actually changed, thanks to the tour I took with Culinary Tours Of Paris.

-The tour I took in Montmartre with John-Paul Fortney, the owner and tour guide, exposed me to the “other” side of Montmartre.
+The Montmartre culinary tour I took with John-Paul Fortney, the owner and tour guide, exposed me to the “other” side of Montmartre.
 This was a rather unique walking tour because it combined history, sites and food and it was done in the best way possible.
 Over the course of 3 ½ hours, I was entertained with stories, wine and food….visiting a different restaurant for each course of the meal and exploring Montmartre in between.

 Montmartre Culinary Tour